nathan-popper/nathan-popper.github.io/_portfolio/portfolio-2.md

 - SVM (scikit-learn)

 ## Data Overview
-Best Buy presented us with over 350k custermer phone calls that had been transcribed and then given labels with a GPT 3.5 zero-shot model.
+Best Buy presented us with over 350k customer phone calls that had been transcribed and then given labels with a GPT 3.5 zero-shot model.
 The transcriptions were messy and contained a substantial number of typos and formatting issues.
-Within each conversation, there were many reapeated words and phrases.
+Within each conversation, there were many repeated words and phrases.
 For example, every time the speaker changed in the conversation the transcription would note this by adding "Agent says" or "Customer says".
 Also, the agents who take the call have very scripted introductions and responses which leads to additional similarity.
 The classes were extremely imbalanced - the five largest categories accounted for over 42% of the customer interactions.
 Each of the 57 labels are charted below with their total count.

 ![Label Distribution](/images/label_distribution11.png)